How to Place and Remove Fraud Alerts on Your Credit Reports

 TransUnion Online or by calling 1-800-680-7289.

 - Be careful to request a fraud alert and not a credit freeze, they are different tools, and you won’t be able to get any credit yourself without removing a credit freeze.
-What is a Fraud Alert and How to Remove it?

 - Put the date in your calendar and either let it pass or before a year is up, remember to contact the credit agency again to renew it.
 You should also get a copy of your credit report each year and review it for errors and indications of fraud.
 If you no longer want the fraud alert, it will be removed automatically after one year.
 If you want it removed earlier, follow the instructions below.